 In establishing its foothold in the enterprise resource planning (ERP) software market, Microsoft has acquired no less than thirteen companies.
 Now Microsoft – and their prospects – face the challenge of sorting through the various applications in the Microsoft Dynamics family.

-With the recent launch of our enterprise resource planning software service, we decided to shed some light on the Dynamics product family.
+With the recent launch of our manufacturing resource planning software service, we decided to shed some light on the Dynamics product family.
 For starters, here is a chart that shows the target market for each product.
 Industries are down the side, business sizes are across the top, products lie in the middle.
 Click on the image for an expanded view.

 * These are our estimates and not officially from Microsoft.